Saint Patrick's Day in the United States: Rolla, Missouri

 Rolla is home to the Missouri University of Science & Technology (formerly known as University of Missouri-Rolla, and Missouri School of Mines), an engineering college.
 Inasmuch as Saint Patrick is the patron saint of engineers, the school and town's celebrations start ten days before Saint Patrick's Day, with a downtown parade held the Saturday before Saint Patrick's.
 A royal court is crowned, and the streets in the city's downtown area are painted solid green.
 Each year's celebrations are said to be "The Best Ever."
 In 2008, Rolla celebrated its "100th Annual Best Ever Saint Patrick's Day 2008" celebration.

 In previous years, a pit of green liquid was made by students as part of the festivities, and named 'Alice'--stepping into Alice was a rite of bravery.
 In recent years the university faculty has banned the practice out of health concerns.

 San Diego, California

 San Diego's 2015 St. Patrick's Day Parade and Festival is the 35th Anniversary of the largest St. Patrick's Day Parade west of the Mississippi.
 Lasting two hours and featuring over 120 entries, the theme for the day is "Celebrating Faith and Freedom" as designated by the Irish Congress of Southern California (ICSC).
 Enjoyed by more than 30,000, the St. Patrick's Day Parade and Festival includes three performance stages, a Kid's Zone, a Celtic Village, dozens of crafts and food booths, two beer gardens hosted by Guinness.
 Held in Balboa Park, the event was founded by James Foley who had helped organize the St. Patrick's Day Parade in Hartford, Connecticut before he and his wife, Pat, moved to San Diego to open the Blarney Stone Pub.

-There's been no parade since 2020, in line with many cities.
+There's been no parade in 2020-21, in line with many cities.